 Gorilla Game Lab: Designing digital/tangible cognitive games for zoo-housed gorillas

 Can gorillas use computers?
 Can they, and perhaps other non-human animals, reach a state of ‘Flow’?
 Could cognitive game-play positively impact their well-being in zoos?
-A multidisciplinary team of scientists have provided Bristol Zoo’s Western lowland gorillas with a unique form of game-play, using hidden technology to measure how the animals solve complex problems.

 When living in captivity, all kinds of animals can thrive when engaging with cognitive challenges.
 Although the gorillas at Bristol Zoo had rich social lives, the team wanted to provide them with a stimulating and rewarding game that not only promoted play, but also gave them more choices and control in their environment.